 When are you open?

-We're usually open Tuesday and Friday mornings from 9AM to 11AM.
+We're typically open Friday mornings from 9AM to 11AM.

 Sorry if those times do not work for you and your family!
 We're a working farm, busy raising kids of our own and

 can only offer limited open hours at this time.
 We hate having to turn

 away latecomers so please come early!

 We enjoy holidays with our family just as much you do, so we're typically closed on holidays unless we say otherwise.

 Do you have a bathroom?